mobluse/convoy-bomb/README.md

 # Convoy Bomb
-Convoy Bomb is a game originally for ZX81 in [ZX FORTH by Artic](http://www.zx81stuff.org.uk/zx81/tape/ZXForth) but now in GForth using XTerm (or similar) with Unicode.
+Convoy Bomb is a game originally for ZX81 in [ZX FORTH by Artic](http://www.zx81stuff.org.uk/zx81/tape/ZXForth), but now in GForth using XTerm (or similar) with Unicode.
 You also need semigraphics.
+How to install and run in Linux:

     git clone https://github.com/mobluse/semigraphics
     git clone https://github.com/mobluse/convoy-bomb